Fayrenoombe History, Family Crest & Coats of Arms

 Fayrenoombe Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Fayrenoombe has been recorded under many different variations, including Farnham, Farnhams, Farnhan, Fearnham, Farneham and others.

 Early Notables of the Fayrenoombe family (pre 1700)

-More information is included under the topic Early Fayrenoombe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Fayrenoombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fayrenoombe family to Ireland

 Some of the Fayrenoombe family moved to Ireland, but this topic is not covered in this excerpt.